[Anaconda×Diagrams] Drawing a configuration diagram using Python

 ------Omitted------- Anaconda3 will now be installed into this location: /home/conda-test/anaconda3 - Press ENTER to confirm the location - Press CTRL-C to abort the installation - Or specify a different location below [/home/conda-test/anaconda3] >>> PREFIX=/home/conda-test/anaconda3 ------Omitted-------- To install conda's shell functions for easier access, first activate, then: conda init Thank you for installing Anaconda3!

-As the English instructions say, run the following immediately after installation to enable use of anaconda:
+As instructed in English, run the following immediately after installation to enable Anaconda.

 conda init

-At this point you will be inside the anaconda environment.
+At this point, you will be moved into the Anaconda environment.

 source ~/.bashrc (base) conda-test@vagrant:~$